 "I spent a week in Montreal, trying to talk Sophie into coming back to New York with me.
 Eventually, she caved in," Daniel recounted.
 "She said she mostly missed Fuggles," Daniel recalled, reasoning at the time that it was better than nothing.
 So the two headed fuel-efficiently back to New York.

 When they got home, Daniel's computer was still open to his E-trade account page and Fuggles had left his business card, in the form of cat barf on his keyboard.
 That's when he noticed what must be an error with his account.
 He had apparently bought fifty thousand shares of Globual, the Amazon Fracking Company, for a dollar each.

-"I called E-trade and they were like, no dude, you bought those shares five days ago."
-Daniel said.
+"I called E-trade and they were like, no dude, you bought those shares five days ago," Daniel said.
 "That's when I knew what had happened.
-I remembered leaving the computer on when I split for Canada.
-I'm always having to shoo Fuggles off of my computer, hence the big dried clump of cat spew that I found on the thing."
+I remembered leaving the computer open when I split for Canada.
+I'm always having to shoo Fuggles off of my computer, hence the big dried clump of cat spew that I found on the keyboard."